ynashed/larnd-sim/README.md

 will run a simultaneous (2D) fit in `Ab` and `kb` with learning rates 1e-2 and 1e-1 respectively.

 There are several other configuration flags, please see the included help text for more information on those.

+## Making plots using `make_plots.py`

+Make_plots.py has the capability to plot dEdx counts from input edep-sim .h5 files, simulation loss values from .pkl run files, parameter fit iterations from .pkl's, and parameter convergences from .pkl's.
+Make sure you are in the directory where your .pkl files are, which by default are stored in `fit_result/`.
+- choose which runs to plot using `--label my_run_label` to search for the label in the .pkl file name.
+- You can specify which seeds to plot using `--seeds 1 3 5 8` for any number of relevant seeds.
+Use --plot followed by any of the following keywords to run various plots
+- all, param: plot parameter iterations
+- conv: plot parameter convergences
+- loss [UNIF_LEN] [avg]: plot simulation loss smoothed with a moving average UNIF_LEN large, and use an updating average with 'avg'
+- dedx [NUM_BINS]: plot a histogram of dEdx counts in various input data.
+Customize in `make_plots.py` line 471